In this episode:

 Links to resources mentioned in the podcast:

-Book a discovery call for one on one coaching or school PD
+Book a discovery call for one on one coaching or school professional development

 Next Steps: If this episode resonated with you, take a screenshot of the episode and tag me on instagram @msevamireles.